netspencer/minima.l/README.md

 * Number: positive and negative 64-bit integer
 * Symbol: character string
 * String: `"`-delimited character string
+* Function: the function type as defined by `def` or `λ`
-* Function: internal function definition, inaccessible to the user
+* Internal: internal function definition, inaccessible to the user

 ### Constants

+* `T`: stands for `true`
 * `NIL`: the empty list, also stands for `false`
 * `_`: wildcard, used to disregard patterns during deconstruction
-* `T`: stands for `true`

 ### Symbols

-Symbols are used by the interpreter as keys to address `lisp` types in mappings such as `def` or `setq`.
-They are also used to map function arguments in `def` and in lambda definitions.
+The interpreter uses symbols to address `lisp` types.
+Symbols can be created or altered using the `def` and `setq` functions.
+Internals are pre-mapped into the symbol world and can be overridden by the user.

 ### Evaluation